 How do I place a manual bid?

-Commish can enable a manual bid button called Force Bid under the Custom Options panel during draft room setup.
+Commish can enable a manual bid button called Force Bid under the Custom Options panel during draft setup.

 Can I pause the draft?